DanielMaritim/visibility-and-display/README.md

 The visible property shows the element box is visible.

-The hidden property shows the element box is invisible
+The hidden property shows the element box is invisible but affects layout as normal.